 - a.
-For applications affecting less than five percent of the total land area of the city that the owner or his or her duly authorized agent, or for applications initiated by the city, the applicant or the duly authorized agent shall perform said posting at least 10 days prior to the date of such public hearing, the signs provided by the enforcement official. - b.
-For purposes of posting property that is the subject of a city-initiated amendment, the notice shall be posted on public right-of-way in front of the property affected by the proposed amendment, but shall not be placed so as to obstruct the vision of drivers at any intersection, including driveway intersections. - c.
-The applicant or the duly authorized agent shall not be required to place posted notices on or along any property lines that abut private streets or easements, but shall limit postings to streets maintained by the city, Volusia County, or the Florida Department of Transportation.
+For applications affecting less than five percent of the total land area of the city that the owner or his or her duly authorized agent, or for applications initiated by the city, the applicant or the duly authorized agent-a member of the Planning and Development Services Department staff, a contractor hired by the city and duly authorized to perform said posting, or the authorized staff of another city department, shall perform said posting at least ten-10 days prior to the date of such public hearing, the signs provided by the enforcement official. - b.
+For purposes of posting property that is the subject of a city_initiated amendment, the notice shall be posted on public right-of-way in front of the property affected by the proposed amendment, but shall not be placed so as to obstruct the vision of drivers at any intersection, including driveway intersections. - c.
+The eity applicant or the duly authorized agent shall not be required to place posted notices on or along any property lines that abut private streets or easements, but shall limit postings to streets maintained by the city, Volusia County, or the Florida Department of Transportation.
 Postings shall not be required when the public agency responsible for the affected street right-of-way refuses to permit the posting within its right-of-way.
-However, the responsible City agency shall not prohibit the posting of notice on rights-of-way maintained by the City. - d.
-The sign or signs provided by the Planning and Zoning Services Department shall be printed on a brightly-colored, easily recognizable, weather-resistant material of a minimum size of 22 inches in width and 28 inches in height. - e.
+However, the responsible eCity agency shall not prohibit the posting of notice on rights-of-way maintained by the eCity. - d.
+The sign or signs provided by the enforcement official Planning and Zoning Services Department.shall be printed on a brightly-colored, easily recognizable, weather-resistant material of a minimum size that is of 22 inches in width and 28 inches in height. - e.
 One sign shall be posted for every 200 feet of front lot line.
-Corner properties shall have signs posted on both front/street side lot lines. - f.
+Corner properties will be shall have signs posted on both front/street side lot lines. - f.
 Each sign shall be placed in a location along the lot line that provides the greatest visibility from the adjacent street or road. - g.
-The posted sign or signs shall remain in place until the completion of the public hearing of the City Commission and shall be removed by the applicant within ten days following the conclusion of the last public hearing.
-Failure to remove the sign or signs after ten days following the last noticed public hearing shall be a violation of this Code, and shall be enforceable as provided in Chapter 2, Code of Ordinances of the City of Deltona, Florida, as it may be amended from time to time.
+The posted sign or signs shall remain in place until the completion of the public hearing of the eCity eCommission and shall be removed by the applicant within ten days following the conclusion of the last public hearing.
+Failure to remove the sign or signs after ten days following the last noticed public hearing shall be a violation of this Code, and shall be enforceable as provided in eChapter 2, Code of Ordinances of the City of Deltona, Florida, as it may be amended from time to time.